arc42/quality.arc42.org-site/requirements/_posts/2000-02-06-compatible-with-5-battery-providers.md

 The system shall be compatible with battery models provided by the five preferred battery suppliers.

-The concrete list of supplieres will be available about 6 month prior to product release.
+The concrete list of suppliers will be available about 6 months prior to product release.
 Battery specifications from several vendors are available upon request.

 </div><br>